NoneOtherThanSteffin/AndroidRootCheck/README.md

 # AndroidRootCheck

 Small Library which checks if the device is rooted.

-Include this libary in any android app which needs to check if root access is available for information security.
+Good to include in android app where InfoSec is important to reduce the information leaks from app.